Rhodia (company): 2008 report on pollution

 The chalk layer under the site was contaminated by sulfates.

 For these reasons, the local authorities deemed that the site was compatible with industrial usage, but with restrictions to be applied on a case-by-case basis with the potential buyers of the various parts of the site, on a long-term and mandatory basis for third parties through publication in the land registry.
 The Lille city authorities considered locating a purification plant on the site.

-A number of projects for the industrial, urban or administrative use of the site are in progress.
-The position of the site in an area of designated as “green belt” on the banks of the Deûle, the pollution and its highly artificial character make it an important factor in the ecological fragmentation of the regional ‘’’blue infrastructure’’’.
+Several projects for the industrial, urban, or administrative use of the site are in progress.
+The position of the site in an area designated as “green belt” on the banks of the Deûle, the pollution, and its highly artificial character make it an important factor in the ecological fragmentation of the regional "blue infrastructure".